-It’s best to plan your vacation from one end to the other, as Italy is a very long peninsula.
+It’s best to plan your family vacation from one end to the other, as Italy is a very long peninsula.
 You are best off flying into Milan and out of Rome or down in Calabria.
 Make the most of your time by working your way South to North or North to South, whichever you prefer.
 If you’re looking to avoid the beach crowds during the summer months but still want to travel to the coast, book a hotel that offers a private beach or buy beach club access.
-If not, be prepared for the beach area to be extremely crowded.

 Driving in any new city or country can be a daunting experience but Italians in particular are fast-paced and aggressive on the road.
 If you plan to rent a car, select specific points for picking up and dropping off, this is one aspect about the trip you should be 100% prepared for.
 If not, you can always pay a taxi driver to lead you to your destination.